 1. TOPSKY Mesh – #1 Best Ergonomic Office Chair

 The TOPSKY C4C-2 has all the functionality of a high-end office chair but at a fraction of the price.

-While most chairs under 300 dollars offer some adjustments, the TOPSKY gives you 3D arm-rests, adjustable lumbar support (up/down; front/back), a 3-way adjustable headrest, on top of the basic adjustments all office chairs offer.
+While most chairs under 300 dollars offer some adjustments, the TOPSKY gives you 3D armrests, adjustable lumbar support (up/down; front/back), and a 3-way adjustable headrest, on top of the basic adjustments all office gaming chairs offer.

 Adjustable Headrest – The three-way adjustable headrest provides head and neck support when reclining.

-3D Armrests – Adjustable arm-rests that move up/down, forward/back, and swivel for complete arm support.
+3D Armrests – they move up/down, forward/back, and swivel for complete arm support.

 Key Takeaway: The TOPSKY is a good chair for the price, but don’t expect it to be perfect.
-Some chair features don’t work as well as high-end chairs, but for a chair under $300.
+Some chair features don’t work as well as high-end brands like a Herman Miller, but for a chair under $300.

-2. Merax Inno Series Tall Executive Chair – Best Leather Office Chair
+2. Merax Inno Series Tall Executive – Best Leather Office Chair